Teradata/developer-resources/docs/install-ai-unlimited/production/index.md

 # Full installation

 Are you ready to scale to your team?
-Complete the production installation.
+Complete the full installation.

 This puts AI Unlimited on your cloud service provider (CSP) on a server instance without JupyterLab, which simplifies security and sizing.
 For the JupyterLab location, you have these options: